Code-With-aashi/Code-With-aashi/README.md

 I'm a junior Data Scientist  💻!
 </h2>

 I love the entire process of developing models.
 I love the challenge of finding caches and spending time to meet new people.
-Learning how people hide things and where people are likely to look.

 ### 🤝 Connect with me: